ayrbox/summitwealth/src/contents/life-insurance.md

+---
-# Life Protection
+title: Life Protection
+path: /life-protection
+---

 ## Life Assurance

 A level or decreasing term life insurance cover is the where most people begin their protection journey.
 This is a tax free lump sum amount that will pay out if you die during the ‘term’.
 The main reason for this is to protect the mortgage but can be used as legacy planning and/or

 ## Inheritance Tax Purposes.
 1. We offer whole of market advice.